 Which provides a better user experience, mobile apps or websites?

-Mobile apps generally provide a better user experience due to their ability to leverage device-specific features, offer smoother performance, and provide a more tailored interface optimized for mobile screens.
+Mobile apps generally provide a better user experience due to their ability to leverage the capabilities of native operating systems.
+They offer smoother performance and provide a more tailored interface optimized for mobile screens.
 However, websites can be improved significantly with responsive design and progressive web app technologies.

 Can I use a mobile app and a website for the same service?